Reflections on self-regulating and evolving systems | Dynamic Regulation of Biological Coherence

 Adaptability & Progression

 Adaptability in biological systems is not a matter of simply raising thresholds or dulling sensitivity.
 Rather it is about a multidimensional expression of coordinated plasticity.
-A resilient system can tolerate greater misalignment before tipping into disruption (threshold), but more importantly, it can realign internal rhythms quickly and fluidly (flexibility), sustaining coherence without excessive energetic cost.
+A resilient system can tolerate greater misalignment before tipping into disruption (threshold), but more importantly, it can realign internal rhythms quickly (flexibility), sustaining coherence without excessive energetic cost.
 It can oscillate across a wider dynamic range (amplitude) without fragmenting and return to coherence efficiently (reversibility), even if that means establishing a new functional baseline rather than reverting to a prior state.
 Critically, it also encodes the memory of prior disruptions (learning), reducing the energetic and informational cost of future adaptations.
-Adaptability, then, is not about rigidity or resistance but more so about the system’s ability to explore wider territories of its phase space and reorganize into stable coherence.
+Adaptability, then, is not about rigidity or resistance but more so about the system’s ability to explore wider territories and reorganize into stable coherence.
 In micro-adaptation, this means oscillating more flexibly within an existing basin of attraction; in macro-adaptation, it means redefining the basin itself, emerging into a new regulatory architecture.
 Thus, adaptability is the dynamic capacity to sustain coherence through movement, and to craft new forms of coherence when old rhythms no longer serve.

 References